vippsas/vipps-qr-api/qr-api-guide.md

 | `qrImageUrl` | A link to the image containing the QR code |
 | `qrContent` | The content of the QR code.
 It is the link that is embedded in the QR code. |

-### How to create a Merchant Callback QR code
+### How to create a merchant callback QR code

-To create a Merchant Callback QR code, call the following endpoint [`PUT:/qr/v1/merchant-callback/{merchantQrId}`](https://developer.vippsmobilepay.com/api/qr#tag/Merchant-callback-QR/operation/PutMerchantCallbackQr).
+To create a merchant callback QR code, call the following endpoint [`PUT:/qr/v1/merchant-callback/{merchantQrId}`](https://developer.vippsmobilepay.com/api/qr#tag/Merchant-callback-QR/operation/PutMerchantCallbackQr).

 The endpoint takes the `merchantQrId` as a path parameter and requires a request body containing the `locationDescription` parameter.